Holders Spain to meet Italy in Sunday's Euro 2012 final in Kiev

-And then there were two.
-Sunday’s showpiece European Championship final in the Ukrainian capital Kiev pits holders Spain against Italy, between them the winners of the last two World Cups.
+Sunday’s showpiece European Championship final in the Ukrainian capital Kiev pits Spain against Italy, between them the winners of the last two World Cups.

-Spain are on the brink of creating soccer history; never before has a country won three major international football tournaments in a row and the Spanish, who won Euro 2008 and the 2010 World Cup, now have the chance to earn a place in the record books.
+Spain is on the brink of creating soccer history; never before has a country won three major international football tournaments in a row.
+And Spain, which won Euro 2008 and the 2010 World Cup, now has the chance to earn a place in the record books.

-Before the Euros, former Barcelona and England striker Gary Lineker said “La Furia Roja" were just one trophy away from greatness.
+Before the Euros, former Barcelona and England striker Gary Lineker said “La Furia Roja,” or the Red Fury as the Spanish national team is called, was just one trophy away from greatness.

 “If they won three tournaments in a row, something no other team has done, you would have to put them up there among the all-time greatest teams,” said Lineker, who helped England reach the World Cup semifinals in 1990.

-Vicente del Bosque’s side enjoyed huge good fortune in Wednesday’s semifinal against Iberian neighbors Portugal, winning 4-2 in a penalty shootout after a 0-0 draw, with Cesc Fabregas scuffing the decisive spot-kick as it hit the inside of the post and rolled along the goalline before creeping into Rui Patricio’s net.
+Vicente del Bosque’s side enjoyed huge good fortune in Wednesday’s semifinal against Iberian neighbors Portugal, winning 4-2 in a penalty shootout after a 0-0 draw.
+Cesc Fabregas scuffed the decisive spot-kick as it hit the inside the post and rolled along the goal line before creeping into Rui Patricio’s net.

-Fabregas’ penalty can perhaps be seen as a symbol of Spain’s unconvincing performances at Euro 2012 so far, which have left a large proportion of the watching public unsatisfied as they struggled to break down packed opposition defenses.
+Fabregas’ penalty can perhaps be seen as a symbol of Spain’s unconvincing performances at Euro 2012 so far, which have left a large proportion of the watching public unsatisfied as the team struggled to break down packed opposition defenses.

 The end of a love affair?

-For all their possession (Spain have enjoyed around 67% of the ball in their five matches), there has been frustration that they have neither moved the ball around quickly enough nor created enough goalscoring chances, instead wearing the other team down by making their players chase shadows before waiting for a mistake.
+For all their possession (Spain have enjoyed around 67% of the ball in their five matches), there has been frustration that the team has neither moved the ball around quickly enough nor created enough goalscoring chances.
+Instead, it has worn down the other team by making their players chase shadows before waiting for a mistake.

-Whisper it quietly, but some have even labeled Spain’s previously much-feted tiki-taka style of play “boring” and claimed it is currently a more defensive tactic than offensive -- an argument perhaps backed up by the fact that Spain have now not conceded a knockout-stage goal in any tournament since the 2006 World Cup, a run of nine matches and a remarkable 900 minutes of action.
+Whisper it quietly, but some have even labeled Spain’s previously much-feted tiki-taka style of play “boring” and claimed it is currently a more defensive tactic than offensive.
+That argument is perhaps backed up by the fact that Spain has now not conceded a knockout-stage goal in any tournament since the 2006 World Cup, a run of nine matches and a remarkable 900 minutes of action.

-Against Italy in the group stage and France in the last eight, Del Bosque even picked a starting XI without a single striker -- a tactic designed to help Spain keep the ball better and lure the opposing defense out so they could get in behind.
-It hasn’t worked flawlessly, but they have churned out results regardless.
+Against Italy in the group stage and France in the last eight, Del Bosque even picked a starting 11 without a single striker – a tactic designed to help Spain keep the ball better and lure the opposing defense out so they could get in behind.
+It hasn’t worked flawlessly, but the team has churned out results regardless.

-Midfielder Andres Iniesta, who scored the winner in the 2010 World Cup final, says Spain aren't bothered by the “boring” tag.
-The 27-year-old instead focuses on the positives of their possession-based game.
+Midfielder Andres Iniesta, who scored the winner in the 2010 World Cup final, says Spain isn’t bothered by the “boring” tag.
+The 27-year-old instead focuses on the positives of the team’s possession-based game.

 “When a team wants to attack and comes up against an opponent that sits back and tries to close the space and not try to create its own chances, that’s not always the football you want to watch,” said Iniesta.
 “It’s easy to forget that only a few years ago this style is what changed the story of Spain.”